-Action Target 3-3: Under the leadership of top management and with due consideration for trade secrets, companies that develop and operate AI systems and those that provide data should, except where everything from the preparation of data sets for training and other purposes to AI system development and operation is performed entirely within their own department, clarify and actively share AI system operational issues that the company or department is unable to fully address on their own and the information necessary to address these issues.
+Action Target 3-3: Under the leadership of top management and with due consideration for trade secrets, companies that develop and operate AI systems and those that provide data should, except where everything from the preparation of data sets for training and other purposes to AI system development and operation is performed entirely within their own department, clarify and actively share, in accordance with the Principle of Fair Competition, AI system operational issues that the company or department is unable to fully address on their own and the information necessary to address these issues.
 In doing so, in order to facilitate the exchange of information clarified above, the AI system developer, AI system operator, and data provider are encouraged to agree on scope of information disclosure in advance and consider measures to protect trade secrets, for example, by entering a non-disclosure agreement.